dakshamd/bdnf-gene-expression/Data/README.md

   - Use these files only if you want to explore or replicate the full data processing pipeline.

 - **bdnf_expression_subset.csv**
-  - A cleaned and curated dataset focused exclusively on the BDNF gene expression values.
+  - A cleaned and curated dataset focused exclusively on the **BDNF** gene expression values.
-  - This file was generated using the notebook in the `documentation` folder.
+  - This file was generated using the instructions in the Google Colab notebook, which can be found in the `documentation` folder.

 ## 2. Data Source
-- All raw data files were sourced from the [Allen Mouse Brain Atlas](https://neuroinformatics.nl/HBP/ABA_mouse/).
+- All raw data files were sourced from the Allen Mouse Brain Atlas (https://neuroinformatics.nl/HBP/ABA_mouse/).

 ## 3. Usage Notes
-- **For Reproducibility**: Use **Raw_Datasets.zip** to recreate the subset.
+- **For Reproduction**: Use **Raw_Datasets.zip** and **BDNF_Data_Compilation_Notebook.ipynb** to recreate the subset.
 - **For Analysis**: Use **bdnf_expression_subset.csv** for focused studies on BDNF expression.
-- Please cite the Allen Brain Atlas if using these data files in your research.
+- Please cite the Allen Mouse Brain Atlas if using these data files in your research.